naf445/MSiA_AVC/README.md

 ## Project Charter

 **Vision:**
-One difficult task when it comes to writing for an audience is coming up with the meta details & labels, i.e. title, cover image, genre, etc...
-This project exists to ease some of that burden by using machine learning to give suggestions for these items to authors, editors, publishers, or whoever is making these decisions.
+A potential reader of a piece of prose - whether an article, a novel, a blog post, or something else - cannot know the contents of a piece of text without actually reading it, and thus they cannot know if they will enjoy its contents until they have already consumed them.
+The human heuristic to solve this problem is to make a judgment call based on the observable characteristics of a text.
+In effect, humans must 'judge a book by its cover', as well as by other features we will collectively label 'meta details' (genre, title, reviews, length, etc...).
+Thus, it is extremely important for someone who makes these decisions about a piece of text to provide potential readers with meta details which most accurately convey the contents of the piece.
+This project exists to ease some of this burden by using machine learning to give suggestions to the authors, editors, publishers, or other decision makers involved in this proccess.

 **Mission:**
-Give suggestions for meta data about a piece of writing, based on a user's input (a summary of the larger prose piece in question).
+The goal of this project is to give suggestions for meta data based on a user's input.
+In this project, the model will generate suggestions for these meta details based on a user-provided summary of the larger prose piece in question.
+These suggestions will hopefully be informative and useful for those making these decisions, allowing them to more accurately describe their text.

 **Success Criteria:**
-* Model Performance: ee it accuracy of >= 75%
+* Model Performance: genre classification accuracy of >= 75%
-* Business Performance:  User considers meta detail ugeion tobe helpful >= 50% of the time.
+* Business Performance:  Users consider meta detail suggestions to be helpful and to accurately convey information about the larger piece >= 50% of the time.

 ## Planning